 Many of the shops accept Euro but you have to expect them having a rather poor exchange rate.
 Therefore it is the best to use Czech Crowns to pay in the shops.
 There is also no need to pay with EUR because you can pay with your debit card (almost) everywhere!
 All places that accept debit cards always accept at least Visa and MasterCard cards.

-As of today (August, 7th 2019), the official exchange rate is 1 EUR = 25.720 CZK.
-You can always check the official exchange rate on the Czech National Bank's web pages.
+As of August 18, 2020, the official exchange rate is 1 EUR = 26.145 CZK.
+You can always check the official exchange rate for all the currencies on the Czech National Bank's website.

 There are several options how to exchange money: